Catherine Schloegel, MSc

 Stuart White, PhD

-After Stuart completed his graduate work in Geography at the University of Wisconsin-Madison (PhD, 1981) he taught for two years at the University of New Mexico, Albuquerque, but then left the University to live in Ecuador, where he has resided ever since.
-He had been a Peace Corps volunteer in the western Cordillera of Colombia and did his graduate field work in southern Peru and the upper Amazon; so when he settled in Ecuador its mountains felt like home.
-In Ecuador he has focused on three objectives: (i) promote the husbandry of alpacas, a species he helped reintroduce to the country in 1985, (ii) encourage habitat conservation, principally through the activities of FCT, and (iii) understand the origins and ecology of grass paramo, the savanna-like vegetation above tree line in the tropical Andes.
+After Stuart completed his graduate work in geography at the University of Wisconsin-Madison (PhD, 1981) he taught for two years at the University of New Mexico, Albuquerque, but then left the University to live in Ecuador, where he has resided ever since.
+He had been a Peace Corps volunteer in the western Cordillera of Colombia and did his graduate field work in southern Peru and the upper Amazon, so when he settled in Ecuador, its mountains felt like home.
+In Ecuador, he has focused on three objectives: 1) to promote the husbandry of alpacas, a species he helped reintroduce to the country in 1985; 2) to encourage habitat conservation, principally through the activities of FCT; and 3) to understand the origins and ecology of grass páramos, the savanna-like vegetation above tree line in the tropical Andes.
 With his wife, Patricia Espadero, Stuart manages the Mazar Wildlife Reserve, an 1800-hectare property dedicated to protecting its intact wild fauna.
 A small portion of the property is pasture, on which Stuart and Patricia raise alpacas.
-Stuart teaches a field course in alpaca husbandry and another in paramo ecology for the University of Vermont, where he is an
+Stuart teaches a field course in alpaca husbandry and another in páramo ecology for the University of Vermont, where he is an adjunct assistant professor.